How to Optimize Comments in WordPress?

 On-click:

-We are using on-click on our site.
+I am using on-click on my site.
 It creates a button type”LOAD COMMENTS”, your comments appear when you click on load comments.

 No lazy load: